The Terraformers TMB020C ISBN 978-0-9964016-8-5AVAILABLE NOW // THIS TITLE IS A LIMITED EDITION

 • The original White Stripes song along with new versions by April March and also The Woodstation Elementary School Singers will be included via download with the book.

-• WE'RE GOING TO BE FRIENDS will be released on November 7, 2017, just a few months after THE WHITE STRIPES 20th anniversary as a band (July 14, 2017).
+• WE'RE GOING TO BE FRIENDS will be vailable at pre-release events and limited distribution beginning in early November — including pre-orders from Third Man — and on all bookshelves for nationwide release on November 21, just a few months after THE WHITE STRIPES 20th anniversary as a band (July 14, 2017).

 "In my favorite picture books text and art feel like they were conceived as one.
 This book has that quality.
 The text is the lyrics from the wonderful, now classic song "We're Going To Be Friends" by Jack White.
 In place of sound and music we have Elinor Blake's pictures.
 These images surprise and delight and have a genuine and rare timelessness, I can easily visualize this charming creation sitting snug between books by Robert McCloskey and Garth Williams on any bookshelf both past and present." — Tony Fucile, Animator, Finding Nemo, The Lion King